FooleanBool/openwebui/README.md

 ## Current Tools

-This repository contains three action functions:
+This repository contains four action functions:

 1. [ComfyUI Workflow Loader](functions/actions/comfy-workflow-loader/README.md) - Loads and applies ComfyUI workflows to Open WebUI, preserving all workflow settings and configurations.

 2. [Quick Image Config](functions/actions/quick-image-conf/README.md) - A simple tool for quickly updating image generation settings using shorthand commands, perfect for rapid adjustments to model, steps, and dimensions.

 3. [Quick Voice Config](functions/actions/quick-voice-conf/README.md) - A simple tool for quickly updating voice settings using shorthand commands, perfect for rapid adjustments to voice, speed, and auto-playback settings.

+4. [Get Events](tools/caldav/get-events/README.md) - A tool for retrieving and formatting calendar events from a CalDAV server, providing structured output of upcoming events with dates, summaries, and locations.

 ## Getting Started